“Every aspect of marketing is entirely useless unless it produces conversions.” – Jeremy Smith

 1. Your webpage is too slow.

 Speed is everything!
 This isn’t just a millennial thing by the way.
 All of us in the information age have attention “spans” that are laughably small.
 Around 50% of people expect your page to load within 2 seconds or they are gone.
 They may think your page is broken, the wifi is funky, or they rethink how important whatever it was they were looking for is.
-Essentially, if it takes longer than 3 seconds, you will lose more than half the people who were willing to visit you site in the first place.
+Essentially, if it takes longer than 3 seconds, you will lose more than half the people who were willing to visit you site in the first place, so you should probably go fix that right away!

 2. There is too much clutter